sahanbull/context-agnostic-engagement/README.md

 #### Video-specific Features
 Video-specific features are extracted and included in the dataset.
 Most of the features in this category are motivated by prior work analyses done on engagement in video lectures [(5)](https://doi.org/10.1145/2556325.2566239).

+### Labels
+There are several target labels available in the VLEngagement dataset.
+These target labels are created by aggregating available explicit and implicit feedback measures in the repository.
+Mainly, the labels can be constructed as three different types of quantification's of learner subjective assessment of a video lecture:

+#### Explicit Rating
+In terms of rating labels, *Mean Star Rating* is provided for the video lecture using a star rating scale from 1 to 5 stars.
+As expected, explicit ratings are scarce and thus only populated in a subset of resources (1250 lectures).
+Lecture records are labelled with `-1` where star rating labels are missing.
+The data source does not provide access to ratings from individual users.
+Instead, only the aggregated average rating is available.

+#### Popularity

+A popularity-based target label is created by extracting the *View Count* of the lectures.
+The total number of views for each video lecture as of February 17, 2018 is extracted from the metadata and provided with the dataset.

+#### Watch Time/Engagement

+The majority of learner engagement labels in the VLEngagement dataset are based on watch time.
+We aggregate the user view logs and use the `Normalised Engagement Time (NET)` to compute the *Median of Normalised Engagement (MNET)*, as it has been proposed as the gold standard for engagement with educational materials in previous work [(5)](https://doi.org/10.1145/2556325.2566239).
+We also calculate the *Average of Normalised Engagement (ANET)*.

 ## `content_agnostic_engagement` Module
 This section contains the code that enables the research community to work with the VLEngagement dataset.
 The folder